pkdimpas/PPM-Image-Processing/README.md

 # PPM Image Data Processing
-This program is about manipuling an image in PPM format.
+This console-based program is about manipuling an image in PPM format.
 The format is simple and straightforward and if you want to practice bitwise manipulation  this is a good environment.

 To give you a glimpse on how a "plain" PPM Format, this is how it looks like.